zlobic/movie-trivia/README.md

 ## How to play
 ---
 - Press the play button and listen the movie quotes  :arrow_forward:
-- Try to guess the title of the movie the quote is in, the director of the movie and the name of the actor who said the quote.
+- Listen to the audio fragment and try to guess the title of the movie the quote is in, the director of the movie and the name of the actor who said the quote.
 - Press "Next" :arrow_right:

 ## Technologies
 ---
 - Javascript
 - JQuery
+- HTML
-- HTML & CSS
+- CSS